syncsynchalt/dime-a-tap/README.md

 $ dime-a-tap -cadir /tmp/cadir 443
 ```

-Install the file `/tmp/cadir/ca.crt` on your hosts or devices as a trusted CA.
+Install the certificate in `/tmp/cadir/ca.crt` as a trusted CA on your hosts or devices.

-(You can create `ca.key` and `ca.crt` yourself using `openssl` or similar tools if you prefer to customize the CA certificate).

 ### Capturing the unencrypted data

 To capture intercepted data, there are two options.

-Use `-capturedir {dir}` to write client (.c) and server (.s) data to files in that dir.
+Use `-capturedir {dir}` to write the unencrypted client (.c) and server (.s) conversation to files in that dir.
 Example:
 ```
 $ mkdir /tmp/captures
 $ dime-a-tap -capturedir /tmp/captures 443 &